DensoITLab/weighted-fleiss-kappa/README.md

 - i - path to the annotated data
 - l - specifies the language of data. (ja: Japanese(default), en: English)

-Launch setting samples are shown in the batch files under the "[sample](https://github.com/htsukahara/weighted-fleiss-kappa/tree/main/sample)" directory, where the dependent libraries are assumed to be placed in "picocli", "poi", "log4j" directories under "jar" directory, respectively.
+Launch setting samples are shown in the batch files under the "[sample](https://github.com/htsukahara/weighted-fleiss-kappa/tree/main/sample)" directory.
+For executing those batch files,  the dependent libraries should be placed in "picocli", "poi", "log4j" directories under "jar" directory, respectively.

 ## Directory Layout of annotated files

-The annotation of error category for dialogue breakdowns is assumed to be worked using the excel files, placed in the following directory layout:
+The annotation of error category is assumed to be worked using excel files.
+(Like a template in "[res/excel](https://github.com/htsukahara/weighted-fleiss-kappa/tree/main/res/excel)" directory.)
+The annotated files should be distributed in the following directory layout:

 <pre>
 [data]
  │
  └─ [annotator-id]
  │     │
- │     └─ [trial]
+ │     └─ [trial-d]
  │     │     │
- │     │     │─ [trial_dialogue-system-id].xlsm
+ │     │     │─ [trial-id_dialogue-system-id].xlsm
  │     │     └─ ...
  │     └─ ...
  └─ ...